 Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objective: A) If a site included in the residential sites inventory is developed with nonresidential uses or with fewer units than identified, verify that the sites inventory maintains sufficient capacity to meet the City's RHNA.
 If it does not, identify additional sites/units to satisfy the RHNA, that will prevent displacement in low resource areas or facilitate access to moderate and high resource areas.
 This is an ongoing program that the City has already been implementing.
 When development of Housing Element sites occurs Community Development Department - Planning Division General Fund Maintain adequate sites to meet the City's RHNA В) Maintain an online map on the City's website of vacant residential acreage to assist developers with identifying land suitable for residential development throughout the city.
 The map could indicate current zoning and public facilities and services to these sites.
-The map could also include land suitable for affordable development, based on the allowed density, in moderate and high resource areas.
+The map could also include land suitable for affordable development, based on the allowed density, in moderate and high resource areas to facilitate new opportunities and expanded housing mobility opportunities.
 Create map at the time of new Housing Element adoption.
 Update and annually thereafter throughout the planning period.
-Community Development Department - Planning Division General Fund n/a
+Community Development Department - Planning Division General Fund Assist at least 3 interested developers annually to identify suitable land for residential development.
+C) Proactively identify areas to meet future RHNA allocations as part of the comprehensive General Plan Update.
+By 2025 with the adoption of the General Plan Update Community Development Department -Planning General Fund Ensure General Plan and zoning consistency to accommodate development of 1,317

-Ad ctions: Time Frame: Responsible Agency: Funding: Quantified Objective: C) Proactively identify areas to meet future RHNA allocations as part of the comprehensive General Plan Update.
-By 2025 Community Development Department - Planning General Fund Ensure General Plan and zoning consistency to accommodate development of 1,317 very low-, 758 low-, 696 moderate- and 1,799 above moderate-income housing units.
+Actions: Time Frame: Responsible Agency: Funding: Quantified Objective: very low-, 758 low-, 696 moderate- and 1,799 above moderate-income housing units.
 D) Following future amendments to the General Plan's Safety Element, ensure consistency with the Housing Element, including the sites inventory.
 As needed Community Development Department - Planning Division General Fund n/a